mateuscleite/nba19-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+## THE DATABASE HAS BEEN DROPPED BY ITS OWNERS AS OF 21/10/2020, SO THE APPLICATION NO LONGER WORKS

 ## Tech Stack

 To run this project it is required to have installed in your computer: